juniorgasparotto/SysCommand/documentation/en.md

 **Note**: the values of the arguments of all scenarios are in positional format

-_Scenario 1: bulk priority Property that is disposed to be invalid_
+_Scenario 1: "Properties" with priority, but that are discarded because they are invalid._

 ```
 MyApp.exe W Z Y T